 Try Not to Die: One of Lieutenant Dan's two standing orders for his platoon (the other one is to always, always change your socks for clean ones regularly).

 Unflinching Walk: While carrying the somewhat heavyset Bubba to the shore in Vietnam, an airstrike is raining bombs down just behind Forrest's heels.
 The only acknowledgement he gives of the explosions is a slight increase in walking speed near the end of the shot.
 It's made especially impressive considering he has a fresh bullet wound in his buttocks.
 Which may sound vaguely humorous, especially remembering Hanks' pronunciation of the word, but just take a moment to think about what it actually means.
 He either has a bullet or a jagged piece of debris lodged in a part of his body that is moving and flexing around with every step he takes, even moreso for the fact that he's running over difficult terrain.
 And he still never even considers stopping.
 Unflinching indeed.

-Unfortunate Names: Forrest is named after Nathan Bedford Forrest, founder of the KKK.
-Awkward, seeing how he would describe Bubba as "My best good friend."
+Unfortunate Names: Forrest is named after Nathan Bedford Forrest, the founder of the KKK.
+This is awkward, seeing as how he would describe Bubba as "my best good friend."
 Forrest being Forrest, however, he didn't really understand what the KKK was.

 A few darker examples occur, as well - like describing Jenny's father as "a very loving man," unaware that what he witnessed were signs of sexual abuse.

 Unusually Uninteresting Sight: During the live broadcast of the first moon landing, everyone at the Army hospital is watching Forrest play Ping-Pong with himself and no one is watching the TV.